Finalrentals

 Frequently Asked Questions on Driving in Bulgaria

-Are there specific laws regarding children in vehicles?
+• What are the laws regarding children in vehicles?
 Children under 12 years of age or shorter than 150 cm are not permitted to sit in the front passenger seat.
 They must be secured in an appropriate child restraint system or booster seat in the rear of the vehicle.

 Book a Rental Car for a Fun Drive around Bulgaria

 Driving in Bulgaria is an invitation to explore a side of Europe that remains refreshingly authentic and wild.
-While the local driving style can be assertive and the rural roads occasionally rugged, the rewards of having your own transport far outweigh the challenges.
-From the dramatic cliffs of Cape Kaliakra to the cobblestone streets of Koprivshtitsa, the most memorable Bulgarian experiences are found just off the common path.
+While the local driving method can be assertive and the rural roads occasionally rugged, the rewards of having your own transport far outweigh the challenges.
+You have the freedom to reach wonders without being tied to bus or train schedules.

-By following these ten practical tips, you can navigate the country with the confidence of a local.
-There is no better way to soak in the Balkan atmosphere than with the windows down, the radio tuned to a local station, and the open road stretching out before you.
+By following the ten practical tips in this guide, you can navigate the country with the confidence of a local.
 So, don't settle for the standard tourist trail.
-Book a car on Final Rentals today and start your Bulgarian driving adventure.
+Book a car on Final Rentals and start your Bulgarian driving adventure today.
 The wonders of the Balkans are waiting for you just around the next bend.